Nelk: Legal issues and controversies

-In September 2020, the police department in Normal, Illinois announced an investigation into Nelk after they hosted a flash mob of about 200 people on-campus at Illinois State University in violation of COVID-19 regulations.
-Following this, YouTube announced a decision to totally demonitize the Nelk YouTube account in addition to most of their specific videos, so that no money could be earned from YouTube.
+In September 2020, the police department in Normal, Illinois, announced an investigation into Nelk after they hosted a flash mob of about 200 people on-campus at Illinois State University in violation of COVID-19 regulations.
+Following this, YouTube announced a decision to totally demonetize the Nelk YouTube account in addition to most of their specific videos, so that no money could be earned from YouTube.
 They attributed the decision to the platform's Creator Responsibility Policy, which mandates that creators do not engage in “on- and/or off-platform behavior [that] harms our users, community, employees or ecosystem," claiming that Nelk had harmed YouTube users by hosting a group of people and thereby violating COVID-19 regulations.
-Chris Koos, the town's mayor, also stated that he intends to pursue legal action against Nelk.
-A week later, police in Seaside Heights, New Jersey broke up a gathering of about 1,500 people at a house being rented by Nelk, which violated New Jersey's COVID-19 restrictions.
+Chris Koos, the town's mayor, also stated that he intended to pursue legal action against Nelk.
+A week later, police in Seaside Heights, New Jersey, broke up a gathering of about 1,500 people at a house being rented by Nelk, which violated New Jersey's COVID-19 restrictions.
 Nelk, despite no intentions to draw a crowd, was eventually kicked out of the house by the landlord and 8 fans were arrested.
 Governor Phil Murphy called the event "knucklehead behavior".

-In October 2020, Nelk members Forgeard, Deleonardis, and Sirur traveled overseas to Abu Dhabi.
-Later the same month, members met with President Donald Trump on Air Force One during one of his 2020 presidential election rallies.
-They were also seen to dance to the "Y.M.C.A." song with President Trump onstage following his rally.
-They met Trump again in July 2021 at UFC 264.

 On March 23, 2021, Nelk was unable to upload a video due to suggestions by their attorney in relation to an arrest warrant filed against Forgeard in Texas.
-That same month, CBS reported that Nelk was responsible for a series of physical assaults at a group meet in Fort Worth, Texas on March 15.
+That same month, CBS reported that Nelk was responsible for a series of physical assaults at a group meet in Fort Worth, Texas, on March 15, 2021.

-On May 31, 2021, Nelk revealed their own brand of hard seltzer called Happy Dad.
-The beverage became available for purchase on June 14, 2021 in select US states, and is expanding to other locations over time.
-Happy Dad Seltzer is produced and packaged at Minhas Breweries & Distillery in Monroe, WI.

-On September 8, 2021, Nelk uploaded the first episode of their "Full Send Podcast", exclusive to YouTube and Apple Podcasts.

-In February 2022, Forgeard was officially added to the Forbes 30 under 30 list for social media influencers.

-On March 9, 2022, Nelk interviewed former President Trump on an episode of the Full Send Podcast.
-In less than 24 hours, the interview received 5 million views on YouTube, which was soon after removed by YouTube.
-Within a week, Full Send Podcast became the second most popular podcast in the US on Spotify.

-On August 5, 2022, Nelk released an interview with Elon Musk on the Full Send Podcast, which acquired over 2 million views in less than a day.